.NET 8.0 Development Container - Docker Setup & Usage Guide

 cp -r ./my-app /cworkspace/

-If your preferred template isn’t scripted, use the official .NET CLI:
+If your preferred .NET template isn’t scripted, use the official .NET CLI in the Bash shell

-ASP.NET Core Example: To create an ASP.NET Core program manually, follow these steps:
+For example to create an ASP.NET Core program (manually) in Docker, follow these steps:

 - Create the app